None

 Hitler blamed the Jews for everything that was wrong with the world.
 Germany was weak and in decline due to the 'Jewish influence'.
 According to Hitler, the Jews were after world dominance.
 And they would not hesitate to use all possible means, including capitalism.
 In this way, Hitler took advantage of the existing prejudice that linked the Jews to monetary power and financial gain.

 Hitler was not bothered by the apparent contradictions in his thinking.
-He held that communism was a Jewish conspiracy, too, as the larger part of the communist leaders were Jewish.
+He held that communism was a Jewish conspiracy, too, as the communist leaders include many Jews.
 Nevertheless, only a small proportion of the Jews were communists.
 This idea of 'Jewish communism' was to have awful repercussions in the war with the Soviet Union that started in 1941.
 The population and prisoners-of-war were treated brutally by the Germans.

 Hitler’s racism: not just the Jews